-- Each year the team should choose a chair to facilitate team activities. - Persons being considered for appointment to the CWCT should be approved by the called church workers before an appointment is made.
-Appointment to the CWCT is made by elected congregational leaders (e.g., Board of Elders; Church Council).
+- Persons being considered for appointment to the CWCT should be approved by the called church workers before an appointment is made.
+Appointment to the CWCT is made by elected congregational leaders (e.g., Board of Elders; Church Council). - When establishing the initial CWCT, appointments are suggested to be for one, two, and three years.
+Upon completion of their first term (whether that be one, two, or three years) subsequent appointments are suggested to be for three years.
+This establishes a rotation allowing for there to always be experienced members serving on the CWCT.